Playroll Blog

 Our innovative EOR platform and global payroll management system help employers ensure compliant administration of statutory benefits in different countries.

-Examples of non-statutory benefits that UK employees may enjoy include:
+Examples of non-statutory benefits include:

 Playroll’s global payroll solutions enable you to administer non-statutory benefits strategically to stand out from competitors, create a positive workplace culture, and attract and retain the best job candidates.

-Key Differences Between Statutory and Non-statutory Benefits
+Key Differences Between Statutory and Non-Statutory Benefits

 Understanding the key difference between statutory and non-statutory benefits is essential for employers and employees.
 The top ones include: